anjieyang/Ummie/README.md

 # Ummie
-Welcome to Ummie, the cross-platform application that brings friends and family together for a shared movie and TV series watching experience, regardless of the distance.
-Developed using the Flutter, Ummie is designed to synchronize video playback across multiple devices, allowing you and your friends to enjoy your favorite films and series simultaneously.
+Welcome to Ummie, the cross-platform application developed by Flutter, that brings friends and family together for a shared movie and TV series watching experience, regardless of the distance.
+Ummie is designed to synchronize video playback across multiple devices, allowing you and your friends to enjoy your favorite films and series simultaneously.

 ## Features:
 - Cross-Platform Compatibility: Enjoy Ummie on various devices, ensuring a seamless experience whether you're using a smartphone, tablet, or computer.